alexa/alexa-skills-kit-sdk-for-java/docs/Migrating-To-ASK-SDK-v2-For-Java.rst

        return SpeechletResponse.newAskResponse(outputSpeech, reprompt);
    }

-With the response builder, in each request handler you construct the response within the ``handle`` method, which reduces the verbosity of your code.
+In the v2 SDK, you use the response builder to construct the response within the handle method,, which reduces the verbosity of your code.

 ::